EPA Courses

 GitHub helps to publish publicly or not our data and analysis script.
 ArXiv systems helps to publish early works and manuscripts before publication.

-We can promote our work then on Wikipedia and discuss what are the advantages and issues to promote your own work on Wikipedia.
+We can promote our work then on wikipedia and discuss what are the advantages and issues to promote your own work on wikipedia.

-Director: Takahiro Kato
+Director: Takahiro A. Kato, Japan

-Co-Director: Umberto Volpe
+Co-Director: Umberto Volpe, Italy

 The constant growth of digital technology has been paralleled by the rise of many reported digital addictions, some associated with new psychopathologies including pathological social withdrawal and modern type depression (MTD).
 Hikikomori has been defined as a condition that mainly affects adolescents or young adults who live isolated from the world, cloistered within their parents’ homes, locked in their rooms for months or years, and refusing to communicate even with their family.
 Once described in Japan only, Hikikomori has been repeatedly reported to be spreading abroad due to globalization and internet society.